Skip to main content

 The spin angular momentum about the center of mass is more complicated.
 The wheel is rotating about both the z -axis and the radial axis.
 Therefore

-This page titled 22.1: Introduction to Three Dimensional Rotations is shared under a not declared license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 22.1: Introduction to Three Dimensional Rotations is shared under a not declared license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.